-- 1.10.3 A full list of all of the bodies that this Licensing Authority consulted with can be found at Appendix D. - 1.10.4 Proper weight has been given to the views of all those consulted prior to implementing this Policy. - 1.10.5 The Policy was formally adopted by the Council on XXXXXX - 1.10.6 The policy statement will remain in existence for a maximum period of 5 years and will then be subject to review and further consultation.
+- 1.10.4 Proper weight has been given to the views of all those consulted prior to implementing this Policy. - 1.10.5 The Policy was formally adopted by the Council on XXXXXX - 1.10.6 The policy statement will remain in existence for a maximum period of 5 years and will then be subject to review and further consultation.